 Tela Holcomb is a stocks and options trader.
 She teaches people how to break free from their 9-5 job by learning and investing in the stock market.

 Sign up for her free stock market course here.

 My Fab Finance was started in 2013 by Tonya Rapley.
 She’s one of the Og’s when it comes to black financial bloggers.
 Tonya is a speaker and entrepreneur.
 She uses her story to empower women and girls of all ages.

 Check out this post: Have More Finance Dates With Your Partner

 Girls Just Wanna Have Funds was founded in 2003.
-This site was created to help women secure their financial futures without sacrificing time with their families.
+This site was created to help women secure their financial futures without sacrificing family time.

 Join the Passive Income Challenge today.

 Amber Berry is the founder of Feel Good Finances.
 She’s on a mission to help millennial women feel good about their finances.